p8nda/p8nda/README.md

 ### Hi there 👋

+I'm a student that spends my freetime devloping Java based applications for my own fun.
+I started devloping for the popular sweedish game Minecraft and slowly worked my way into coding plugins for the game.
+Ever since then I have enjoyed the idea of creating my own projects.
+I used my skills to establish wildblock a game focused coding team that takes on multiple projects.

 <!--
 **p8nda/p8nda** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.